tarwn/lessthandot-hugo/blogs/content/posts/2009-04-24-blocking-due-to-fragmented-heap-tables.md

 GROUP BY DEX_ROW_ID
 HAVING COUNT(*) > 1
 ```
 And by determining the use of this table from the ERP documentation.
 Yes, you should read all the documentation not only for the databases you support, but for the applications you support.
 DEX\_ROW\_ID is simply therelational key to the header and detail purchase order tables.
 This table in question is a transactions tables.
-So why not kill the fragmentation all together taking advantage of DEX\_ROW\_ID? let's try…
+So why not kill the fragmentation all together taking advantage of DEX\_ROW\_ID? let's try...

 sql
 CREATE UNIQUE CLUSTERED INDEX IX_CLUS ON dbo.POP10500(DEX_ROW_ID);